Historic Homes in Ontario

 A Victorian home that has been nationally recognized for its magnificent interior.

-Discover the story of Senator George T. Fulford, explore the grand Fulford mansion and mar
+Discover the story of Senator George T. Fulford and his grand mansion

 Built in 1848 -McQuesten family home for three generations, from 1852-1968